Author: William Henken

 - A feeling of camaraderie with like-minded people who have undergone similar experiences in their lives.

-- A place to discuss topics that are normally considered taboo or off-limits.
+- A place to discuss topics that are normally considered taboo or off-limits in the general public.

 - A way to hold oneself accountable through regular check-ins with a group one respects and trusts.